priyankn/Sec/Burp_Android7+ Notes.md

 9a5ba575.0: 1 file pushed.
 0.1 MB/s (1375 bytes in 0.026s)
 ```

-### set selinux to permissive in order to mount the /system as permissive
+### Set selinux to permissive in order to mount the /system as permissive

 ```bullhead:/ # getenforce
 Enforcing